Easy-to-make, quick and oh-so delicious apple crumble tart

 You are welcome to skip this step if you are in a hurry, but I do like the caramelized taste of the apples and denser juice.

-For the dough, I used my food processor which make things super fast.
-If you don't have one, you can always do the same steps by hand and cut the butter in tiny pieces with the round tip of a knife or a pastry cutter.
+For the dough (similar to pasta frolla), I use my food processor which makes things super fast.
+If you don't have one, you can always do the same steps by hand, place the ingredients in a large bowl, and cut the cold butter in small pieces into the flour mixture, with the round tip of a knife or a pastry cutter.

 As simple as that!